A Comprehensive Guide to APIs: Types and Top API Testing Tools

 3. Swagger: Swagger is an API design and testing tool that allows developers to create and test APIs using the OpenAPI specification.
 It includes a user-friendly interface, automated testing, and documentation generation features.

-4. Insomnia: Insomnia is a cross-platform API testing tool that supports REST and GraphQL APIs.
+4. Insomnia: Insomnia is a cross-platform API testing tool that supports REST and GraphQL API.
 It includes a user-friendly interface, automated testing, and collaboration tools for teams.

 5. JMeter: JMeter is a popular open-source tool for testing web applications and APIs.
 It includes features such as load testing, performance testing, and reporting.

-6. Karate: Karate is a testing framework for API testing that uses a simple syntax and supports both REST and SOAP APIs.
+6. Karate: Karate is a testing framework for API testing that uses a simple syntax and supports both REST and SOAP API.
 It includes features such as automated testing, assertion libraries, and reporting.

 7. REST-assured: REST-assured is a Java-based testing framework for REST APIs.
 It includes a user-friendly syntax, automated testing, and reporting features.